x-y-z/linux-1gb-thp/Documentation/filesystems/porting.rst

 instead of passing mount and dentry separately.
 For callers that used to pass <mnt, mnt->mnt_root> pair (i.e. the root of given mount), a new helper is provided - file_open_root_mnt().
 In-tree users adjusted.

+---

+**mandatory**

+->readahead() has changed the reference count on struct page so that the filesystem *does not* drop a reference.
+This is in line with how ->readpage works but different from how ->readpages used to work.